April 2014 Chicago crossover event

-The April 2014 Chicago crossover event is a two-part fictional crossover that exists within the Chicago (franchise).
+The April 2014 Chicago crossover event is a two-part fictional crossover that exists within the Chicago franchise.
 The event aired on NBC in two one-hour timeslots on consecutive weeknights.
 It began with "A Dark Day" of Chicago Fire on April 29, 2014, and concluded with "8:30 PM" of Chicago P.D. on April 30, 2014.
 Both episodes followed a unified storyline of a bombing at Chicago Medical Center and the search and rescue of survivors as well as the investigation of those responsible.
 Dick Wolf and Matt Olmstead wrote the story for both parts while Michael Brandt and Derek Haas wrote the teleplay.
-The story was inspired by the Oklahoma City Bombing and Boston Marathon Bombings.
+The story was inspired by the Oklahoma City bombing and Boston Marathon bombing.
 The first part of the crossover event received mostly mixed reviews while the second part received more positive reviews.